jonfriskics/PythonFlask-JobBoard/tasks.md

 ## 5.3 - Job Route Decorator

-@pytest.mark.app_job_route_decorator We only need one job from the database, we will use the `query_db` function passing in a query with a where clause.
+@pytest.mark.app_job_route_decorator We only need one job from the database, we will use the `execute_sql` function passing in a query with a where clause.
 In the where clause we will need a `job_id`.
 We are going to get this from the URL.

 Still in `app.py`, add a route decorator with the URL path `/job/<job_id>` to the `job` function.